Fudmottin/bip39/README.md

 This approach ensures strong randomness for wallet initialization.

+### CAUTION ###

+The intent of this program is to produce a random word list.
+While the software probably does a better job than a human, computers are also pretty bad at creating truly random numbers.
+Hopefully no two machines running at the same exact time will produce the same list.

 ## Licensing

 This project is licensed under the **GNU General Public License (GPL) v3.0**.
 See the `LICENSE` file for details.